GetThatFlightOut/Amadeus-API/README.md

 > Travis CI is cloud based and when we submit a pull request, Travis will attempt to build our project and run the tests to ensure everything is working as expected.

 > RSpec is a tool for unit testing that will ensure we have the intended functionality at each level of our code.

+* In order to run the tests, run `bundle exec rspec` in the command line and you should have all passing tests.

 ## Learning Goals